sarahmaddox/site-webdev/src/angular/guide/template-syntax.md

 target property.

 This rule is essential to Angular's "unidirectional data flow" policy.
 It ensures that reading a component value doesn't change some other displayed value.
-The view is stable throughout a single rendering pass.
+The view must be stable throughout a single rendering pass.

 #### Quick execution